 Chamber Maids or House Maids

 The duties of other maids were considerably more taxing.
 Housemaids were the standard kind of maid.
-They were responsible for carrying coal, lighting the fires, heating water for washing and bathing and carrying it upstairs to the bedrooms, cleaning chamber pots, changing bed linens, drawing the curtains, and scrubbing the floors.
+They were responsible for carrying coal, lighting the fires, heating water for washing and bathing and carrying it upstairs to the bedrooms.
+The also cleaned chamber pots, changed bed linens, drew the curtains, and scrubbed the floors.

 Large households divided the housemaids into upper and lower maids.
-The upper housemaids were expected to be more presentable in terms of appearance and manners and performed the duties that required direct interaction with the family and visitors.
+The upper housemaids performed the duties that required direct interaction with the family and visitors.
+Like footmen, they were therefore expected to be more presentable in terms of appearance and manners.
 They might also be in charge of decorating.
-Lower maids were responsible for heavier work.
+Lower housemaids were responsible for heavier and dirtier work.

-The cook or chef was, in turn, served by kitchen maids, who lit the stoves and helped with meal preparation.
-Clean up was left to the scullery maids.
+Kitchen maids, in turn, served the Cook or chef.
+The kitchen maids lit the stoves and helped with meal preparation.
+Clean up fell to the scullery maids.

 Scullery Maids and Laundry Maids

-These maids were considered the lowest in the hierarchy, their work difficult and painful.
+Considered the lowest in the hierarchy, scullery maid and laundry maids did the most difficult and painful work.
 The only cleansing agents at the time were harsh abrasives like sand and lye.
 With lavish multi-course dinner parties all the fashion during the Regency, scullery maids often worked long hours cleaning the hundreds of dirty dishes generated during such an affair.

 Maid Of All Work

-In less wealthy households, all of the above tasks might be performed by a single woman, the maid-of-all-work.
+In less wealthy households, a single woman, a maid-of-all-work, might perform all of the above tasks.
 Her workdays might last from 6 a.m. to 11 p.m., for about two shillings per week.
 These maids were not merely the hardest working; they were also the most common.
 By Victorian times, three-fifths of all maids were maids-of-all-work.

 Some households employed specialty maids for specific tasks.
 Dairymaids or milkmaids milked cows and churned butter on country estates.
 Nursemaids cared for small children.
 Nursemaids were usually under twenty years of age and were the only female servants who spent much time out of the house, as they took the children for daily walks, which made them very popular with young soldiers and policemen.

 These jobs would have included the coachmen, who both cared for and drove the coaches, and grooms for the horses.
 There was often a gardener, with assistants beneath him for homes with extensive grounds.
-Country estates might employ a gamekeeper to breed and feed game and to provide that oh-so-convenient cottage for the hero and heroine to get stranded in during storms.
+Country estates often employed a gamekeeper to breed and feed game.
+The gamekeeper’s remote cottage often serves as an oh-so-convenient haven for the hero and heroine when caught out during storms.

-More information regarding a variety of other Regency-themed topics can be found on my Regency Resource page.
+Visit my Regency Resource page for more information regarding a variety of other Regency-themed topics.
 If you’d like more information on a specific place or topic, please let me know in the comments section below.